The B-model connection and mirror symmetry for Grassmannians: Introduction

+The outline of the paper is as follows.
 We begin with a concrete introduction of the $A$-model structures.
-Then we give definitions of the $B$-model structures, as well as a careful statement of the main result.
-In Section~\ref{s:comparisonMRR} we show how our Pl\"ucker formula for the superpotential relates to the formulations in \cite{EHX:GravQCoh,BCKS:MSGrass,Rie:MSgen}.
-The proof of the main theorem begins in Section~\ref{s:CAcoordring} and takes up the remainder of the paper.
-It makes heavy use of the cluster algebra structure of the homogeneous coordinate ring of a Grassmannian.
-In a future Appendix, we will prove a version of our result in the $T$-equivariant setting.
+Then we give definitions of the $B$-model structures, as well as a careful statement of the main results.
+In Section~\ref{s:comparisonMRR} we show how our Pl\"ucker formula for the superpotential relates to the formulations in \cite{BCKS:MSGrass,EHX:GravQCoh,Rie:MSgen}.
+The proof of the main theorem begins in Section~\ref{s:StartOfMainProof} and takes up the remainder of the paper.
+It makes use of deep properties of the cluster algebra structure of the homogeneous coordinate ring of a Grassmannian.
+In the final sections we prove a version of the main theorem in the torus-equivariant setting. .2cm

-.2cm {\it Acknowledgements~:} The first author thanks Gregg Musiker and Jeanne Scott for useful conversations.
-The second author thanks Dale Peterson for his inspiring work and lectures.
-The second author also thanks Clelia Pech for useful conversations and Lauren Williams for helpful comments.
+{\it Acknowledgements~:} The first author thanks Gregg Musiker and Jeanne Scott for useful conversations.
+The second author thanks Dale Peterson for his inspiring work and lectures, Clelia Pech for useful conversations and Lauren Williams for helpful comments.
+We would like to thank the referee for many helpful comments.
+Declarations of Interest: None.